Nuclear effects in high-energy neutrino interactions: Calculations of nuclear effects

 We now turn to nuclear shadowing parameterizations.
 We use the CT10 proton parton densities \cite{CT10} for the free nucleons in our further calculations.
 We use the central set only and do not include uncertainties in the proton PDFs here to focus on the effect of the nuclear modifications.
 We will, however, discuss the sensitivity of the inelasticity distributions to the proton PDF choice in Sec.~\ref{Sec:inelasticity}.

 Both of the parameterizations of the nuclear modifications used in this work assume collinear factorization with DGLAP evolution.
 Both sets are optimized assuming that there is no shadowing effect present in deuterium ($A = 2$, $Z=1$).
 While shadowing may depend on where the probe impacts the nucleus, for example, closer to the `edge' of the nucleus where there might be only one nucleon in its path or more in the center where it may encounter multiple nucleons \cite{Kitagaki:1988wc,Emelyanov:1999pkc}, this is not taken into account.
 Thus the parameterizations themselves are blind to the nuclear shape and density so a more loosely bound nucleus like $^6$Li, which might be described as an alpha particle ($^4$He) with two neutrons is treated the same way as a tightly bound nucleus such as $^{56}$Fe with two closed shells.
 Or, nuclei with neutron skins might experience enhanced shadowing for protons with correspondingly weaker shadowing for neutrons.
+These effects are small for the nuclei commonly found in the Earth, and are not likely to affect our results.

 EPS09 \cite{EPS09} defines three different nuclear corrections at the initial scale $Q_0^2 = 1.69$~GeV$^2$: $R_V^A$ for both up and down valence quarks; $R_S^A$ for all sea quarks; and $R_G^A$ for gluons.
 Fifteen fit parameters were employed, resulting in 30 error sets determined by varying each parameter by one standard deviation in each direction from its optimized value, in addition to the best fit, central set.
 The nuclear dependence of each of the parameters is assumed to follow $(A/A_{\rm ref})^{p_i}$ where $A_{\rm ref} = 12$ and $p_i$ is a fit parameter.
 Uncertainties on the individual quark ratios are calculated by summing the excursions of each of the error sets from the central value in quadrature.
 The sets cover the range $1.3 < Q < 1000$~GeV and $10^{-6} < x < 1$.
 Outside of these ranges, the value of the required ratio at the minimum $x$ or maximum $Q$ is returned.